g-leech/argmin-gravitas/_posts/2024-06-29-phd-by-numbers.markdown

     - Two grand making my gaming desktop into a DL rig, but it didn't really make much difference vs Azure, besides selling me on WSL.
     - Very hard to say what my share of the Bristol ACRC was, but not much.
     - This is a large amount compared to most STEM PhDs, but I'd guess my spend was only half that of my ML peers and a third of my computer vision peers.
+- For March 2020 to April 2021 there was no particular fun-opportunity cost (Covid lockdown).
+Thus: among the best time to do a PhD.
+Particularly for [opportunists](https://www.pnas.org/doi/full/10.1073/pnas.2119266119).
+Newton at Woolsthorpe.
 - _Externalities_.
 I still believe that improving AI capabilities has a good chance of making things much worse for everyone.
 This is one reason I avoided certain types of work.
 But few individual researchers have much effect on the frontier (possible exceptions: RLHF, GELU, llama.cpp).
 At most you can speed things up a couple months or make things a bit cheaper.
 I don't flatter myself that any of my papers are strong enough to do damage.

 - Quals year: extraordinary pain and tedium, at times as much as a corporate job (but much more avoidable).